-This new process has now been in place for almost a full year.
+This new process has now been in place for almost two full years.
 In past years it was common for the Minister to issue 20 - 35 decisions related to PIIORs annually.
-It is important to note that, during this first year, proponents have reported the following projects to MECP;
+It is important to note that, during this first two years, proponents have reported the following projects to MECP;